Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 Onions turned light brown.

-Now add 1 tablespoon roughly chopped mint leaves and 1 tablespoon roughly chopped cilantro (coriander) and saute for a minute.
+Step 6: Now add 1 tablespoon of roughly chopped mint leaves and 1 tablespoon of roughly chopped cilantro, and cook for 1 minute.

 Mint and cilantro added to the pan.